-Like the Citi Platinum Select card, Citi's Diamond Preferred Card offers new cardholders an 18 month zero introductory APR on balance transfers with only a 3% fee, and a variable APR beyond the promotional period currently at 11.99% to 21.99% based on creditworthiness.
-This card also offers 24/7 access to personalized concierge service, unforgettable live entertainment experiences through Citi Private Pass, and $0 liability on unauthorized purchases with Citi Identity Theft Solutions.
+Citi's Diamond Preferred Card offers new cardholders an 18 month zero introductory APR on balance transfers which comes with a balance transfer fee of 3 percent of the amount of each balance transfer; $5 minimum, and a variable APR beyond the promotional period currently at 11.99% to 21.99% based on creditworthiness.
+This card also offers 24/7 access to personalized concierge service, Citi® Easy Deals℠ where you can get what you want for less.
+Earn Citi Easy Deals Points for the purchases you make with your card.
+Then redeem your points for great online deals on name-brand merchandise, gift cards or even local deals.
+There is $0 liability on unauthorized purchases with Citi Identity Theft Solutions.

 Offers like these send encouraging signs to consumers that credit card issuers still want to compete on both price and service.
 With recent concerns in the press about the sudden competitive advantages of community banks and credit unions, it's great to see three of the major players in consumer lending offering ways to save money while managing credit responsibly.